SriGopalaKrishnan-R/Health-Forecast-Predictive-Disease-Insights/README.md

    cd Health-Forecast-Predictive-Disease-Insights
 2. Install the required libraries: pip install -r requirements.txt
-3. Running the System
-  * Run the main script and you are good to go.
+3. Run the main script and you are good to go.

 ## Contributing
 We welcome any further developments and contributions to this project!
 Whether you want to report a bug, suggest an enhancement, or submit a pull request, your help is greatly appreciated.